 - • For being eligible to receive this funding, DIHs need to support one or more Innovation Experiments with their services.

-- • Proposals shall explain the overall initiative – DIH services funded by SmartAgriHubs as well as the efforts/budget of IE(s) that are not directly funded by SmartAgriHubs.
+- • Proposals shall explain the overall initiative – DIH services funded by SmartAgriHubs as well as thesupported Innovation Experiments that are not directly funded by SmartAgriHubs.

-- • For balancing such initiatives in terms of efforts/budget, it is expected that the DIH part is generally not exceeding 20% of the overall effort/budget required.
+- • For balancing such initiatives in terms of efforts/budget, it is expected that the DIH part is generally not exceeding 20% of the overall effort/budget required (max.
+20% budget for DIH support and 80% effort, budget or in-kind contribution for realising the Innovation Experiment).

 - • One DIH could ask for a maximum of 100,000 Euro funding in total from SmartAgriHubs in one or also several proposals.
 A team of several DIHs could request up to 500,000 Euro for providing support services and programmes in one proposal/project.